 Art also proves to be a wonderful creative outlet for Wye River students, both for our especially talented artists and those just learning to use a variety of media.
 Using direct observation, imagination, and personal experiences as inspiration for original pieces, our students sculpt, paint, animate, edit photographs, design jewelry, and record their visual ideas and experiences in sketchbooks, on film, and on their laptops.

 You might see our Art I or II students sketching the historic buildings of Centreville, receiving a critique on their watercolor from a local artist, or constructing an award-winning float.
 In the popular photo/video class, students analyze, compare and journal trends in contemporary photography by viewing photographs in periodicals, books, and on the internet.

-Our newest acquisition, the 3D printer, has opened our students to a new world of inventing.
+The 3D and laser printers have opened our students to a new world of inventing.
 They model their designs in a 3D environment, export to print, and their creations become reality.
 This is just one facet of the way art and technology join forces in a 21st Century learning environment.
-Students learn to edit photographs in Photoshop Elements, maintain a digital portfolio, and marry music and moving images in iMovie.
+Students learn to edit photographs in Photoshop, use the Adobe Creative Suite, maintain a digital portfolio, and marry music and moving images in iMovie and Premier.

 Throughout the year, art students enter a variety of contests and shows, contribute to school fundraising events, and in the spring, join our musicians to present their best compositions in the annual Music and Art Expo.
 After graduation, some of our students continue their study of art and technology at places such as the Savannah College of Art and Design, Corcoran College of Art and Design, and Fairmont State University.